openstack/networking-midonet/doc/source/contributor/policies.rst

   When you merge a patch with non-voting jobs failing, please leave a message to explain why.
 Please make sure that there's a bug filed for the symptom.
-  E.g. "Jenkins failures are unrelated to this patch.  bug xxxxxx."
+  E.g. "Test failures are unrelated to this patch.  bug xxxxxx."

 - Document "recheck" reasons

-  Writing a comment starting with "recheck" [#recheck_trigger]_ on the gerrit, you can re-trigger jenkins jobs for the patch.
+  Writing a comment starting with "recheck" [#recheck_trigger]_ on the gerrit, you can re-trigger test jobs for the patch.
   Please try to examine the failure and explain why a recheck was necessary in the comment.
 A bug reference is the most appropriate.
   E.g. "recheck bug xxxxxxx"